thestk/stk/README-Win.txt

 WINDOWS NT ONLY:

 Realtime piping seems to work under WindowsNT in much the same way as on Unix platforms.
 Thus, it is possible to pipe realtime control data to syntmono under WindowsNT as well.

+WINDOWS 2000:

+I don't have Windows 2000 and I don't expect to get it anytime soon.
+Things should work under 2000 at least as well as they do using NT.
+Since 2000 is supposed to ship with DirectX 7.0, the DirectSoundCapture functionality should work as well.